voxelbusters/ads-kit-website/docs/06-troubleshooting/solutions/01-android.md

 # Android

-> Gradle Build Errors & Solutions
+> Solutions for Gradle Build errors & Runtime errors

 This sections provides list of gradle build errors you may encounter while making builds for Android.